 If E. coli O157 bacteria got into your well or other water system and you rent your home, you may have the right to file a lawsuit against your landlord for compensation.
 If your young child drank this water, your son or daughter is at risk of developing a serious complication called hemolytic uremic syndrome, which causes kidney failure.
-Our E. coli lawyers can help you fight for a money settlement to compensate you and your family.
+Our E. coli water contamination lawyers can help you fight for a money settlement to compensate you and your family.
 Contact our law firm for a free consultation.

 Many types of water are utilized in water supply systems, including groundwater (referred to as aquifers), surface water (lakes and rivers), conservation, and sea water (with use of desalination).
 Once in the water supply system, the water is usually purified, disinfected, and sometimes fluoridated.
 Treated water then flows or is pumped to reservoirs.
 The public supply is accessed from these reservoirs.
 The wastewater is discharged in a sewer system, leading to a treatment plant.
 The treated water is discharged into a river, lake, or the sea, or is conserved and reused for landscaping, irrigation, or industrial use.